jjloomis/adobe-premiere-basic-video-editing/deleting-clips-in-your-sequence.md

-# Deleting clips in your sequence
+# Deleting an item in your sequence

 1. In the Tool panel, choose the Selection Tool (black arrow).
 2. In your sequence, select the clip you would like to remove.
 The video clip and its audio will appear highlighted.